 Bishop Haller is a prolific writer whose essays and articles have appeared in the Michigan Christian Advocate, Worship Arts, United Methodist Reporter, Ministry Matters, UM Insight, the United Methodist News Service Daily Digest, MIConnect, and Faith in Action.
 Her blog can be found at www.lauriehaller.org.

-Bishop Haller is married to Rev. Gary Haller, retired senior pastor of First United Methodist Church in Birmingham, Michigan.
-They have three children and two grandchildren
+Bishop Haller is married to Rev. Gary Haller, who recently retired as senior pastor of First United Methodist Church in Birmingham, Michigan.
+They have three children and two grandchildren.

-Bishop Haller's 2015 book, Recess; Rediscovering Play and Purpose, is available through Cass Community Publishing House, (http://ccpublishinghouse.tictail.com/product/recess).
+Bishop Haller's 2015 book, Recess; Rediscovering Play and Purpose, is available through Cass Community Publishing House at (http://ccpublishinghouse.tictail.com/product/recess).